dstroot/readme/README.md

 ## My Principles

 - **People first**.
-I believe that happy, informed, and productive people do their best work.
+I believe that happy, informed people do their best work.
 Ideological diversity is key to an effective team.
 All perspectives are relevant.
 My bias is towards nurturing happy people.
-My job is attract and retain world-class talent (that's you) and let you loose on meaningful work.
+A leader's job is attract and retain world-class talent (that's you) and let you loose on meaningful work.
 We need great people if we want great customers and a great business.

 - **Customer first**.
 When creating a business that rewards us, and allows us to attract world-class talent, we need to optimize for the customer first, then the product, and finally the project or sprint.
 We will measure delivery in terms of how it benefits the customer and use this as our main metric.